 Included in the tax reform bill passed in December 2017 was a set of provisions to incentivize new investment in low-income communities throughout the United States.
 Under the law, governors are given the opportunity to nominate qualifying census tracts to receive a new designation, “Opportunity Zones.”

 Now that Opportunity Zones have been designated, individual and corporate investors are then given the opportunity to defer capital gains taxes when they reinvest the earnings in these communities.
 Additional incentives accrue over five, seven and ten years if the investment is maintained – thereby promoting the kind of patient capital that distressed communities so often lack.

 There are currently trillions of dollars’ worth of unrealized gains in the capital markets.
 If even a portion of those gains are moved to invest in distressed communities, it could have a transformative impact.

-The Economic Innovation Group, a bipartisan public policy and research organization, spearheaded the effort to draft and pass the legislation that authorizes Opportunity Zones.
+The Economic Innovation Group, a nonpartisan public policy and research organization, spearheaded the effort to draft and pass the legislation that authorizes Opportunity Zones.

 For the past year, the U.S. Impact Investing Alliance has been engaged with investors, communities and policymakers to understand how the Opportunity Zone program could catalyze private impact capital.